babelouest/hoel/README.md

  * Execute a select query
  * Uses a json_t * parameter for the query parameters
  * Store the result of the query in j_result if specified. j_result must be decref'd after use
- * Duplicate the generated query in generated_query if specified, must be free'd after use
+ * Duplicate the generated query in generated_query if specified, must be h_free'd after use
  * return H_OK on success
  */
 int h_select(const struct _h_connection * conn, const json_t * j_query, json_t ** j_result, char ** generated_query);